GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 $
 <eq:simulator:background:conv_theorem_bis>
 This result gives an intuitively compelling argument for using Fourier representations in problems involving reverberant environments.
-Indeed, the reverberation phenomenon can be modeled as the convolution of a source signal with the #acr("RIR") in the time domain.
+Indeed, the reverberation phenomenon can be modeled in the time domain as the convolution of a source signal with the #acr("RIR").
-Hence, it translates into a product in the Fourier domain, making it easier to disentangle information from the raw signal from the listened one.
+In the Fourier domain, this operation becomes a multiplication, which simplifies the analysis and processing of reverberant signals by separating the effects of the environment from the original source.
 However, it must be noted that the convolution theorem does not hold for the #acr("STFT").
-It can be verified for the general #acr("DFT") under certain conditions but is wrong when using short-term frames.
+It can be verified for the general #acr("DFT") under certain conditions, but it is wrong when using short-term frames.
 In practice, the length of the #acr("STFT") window function is often significantly shorter than the length of the convolution.

 Despite this theoretical result not transferring to the #acr("STFT")-based representations, they are still widely used in the literature when dealing with reverberating phenomena @gannot_signal_2001 @li_reverberant_2016 @cohen_relative_2004.